NATIONAL WOMEN BUILD SPONSORED BY LOWE'S

 As a matter of policy, Habitat for Humanity International and its affiliated organizations do not proselytize.
 This means that Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.

 Whether you call it random acts of kindness, paying it forward, or good deeds, they are very powerful.
 That is why almost every religion and culture values and rewards the performance of good deeds.
 There are many benefits to doing good deeds.
 Some of these benefits may be very obvious to you, while you may not have considered some of the others.
-Habitat for Humanity benefited from a generous good deed from Minnesota Title, the sponsor of our 1st Veteran build.
-Thank you also to Mayor William Wild & the city of Westland for your commitment to building the community!
+Habitat for Humanity is blessed with good deeds from many volunteers!
+Together, we're changing lives and making a difference!

-Habitat for Humanity has built more than One million houses, affecting change in more than 4 million lives in over 80 countries around the world.
+Habitat for Humanity has built more than one million houses, affecting change in more than 9.8 million lives in over 80 countries around the world.
 Habitat is a grassroots, Christian organization founded on common ground.
 We bridge theological, political, racial and economic differences by putting love into action.